 The 2019 novel coronavirus (2019-nCoV) or the severe acute respiratory syndrome corona virus 2 (SARS-CoV-2) as it is now called, is rapidly spreading from its origin in Wuhan City of Hubei Province of China to the rest of the world [1].
-Coronavirus (CoV) is clustered under the viral family group that causes disease in mammals and birds.
-A pandemic novel coronavirus was named as "Corona Virus Disease 2019" (2019-nCoV) by World Health Organization (WHO) in Geneva, Switzerland [2,3].
-This is the deadly third-generation virus in Corona family preceded by Middle East Respiratory Syndrome (MERS) in 2012 and Severe Acute Respiratory Syndrome (SARS) in 2003.
-Coronaviruses belong to the Coronaviridae family, have a diameter of 65-125 nm, and contain a single strand of RNA with lengths ranging from 26 to 32 kb.
+Novel coronavirus (pandemic) was named as "Corona Virus Disease 2019" (2019-nCoV) by World Health Organization (WHO) in Geneva, Switzerland [2,3].
+So this virus is deadly third-generation virus in Corona family apart from Middle East Respiratory Syndrome (MERS) in 2012 and Severe Acute Respiratory Syndrome (SARS) in 2003.
+The diameter of corona virus is 65-125 nm, and contain a single strand of RNA with lengths ranging from 26 to 32 kb and it is under Coronaviridae family.
 Coronaviruses comprise several types, such as alpha, beta, gamma, delta, SARSCoV, H5N1 influenza A, H1N1 2009, and MERS-CoV [4].

-The current novel coronavirus disease 2019 (COVID-19) that causes pneumonia is a highly infectious disease, and the ongoing outbreak has affected a huge part of populations around the world.
-It has been declared by World Health Organization as a global public health emergency of international concern on January 30, 2020 [5].
-WHO has described four levels of COVID-19 transmission which are countries or local areas with: No cases reported, Sporadic cases, Clusters of cases (grouped in place and time), or Community transmission [6].
-While vaccines and specific medications are not yet available for COVID-19, other public health and social measures play an essential role in reducing the number of infections and saving lives [1].
+World Health Organization declared the novel corona virus as a global public health emergency (pandemic) on January 30, 2020 [5].
+Novel coronavirus disease is a highly infectious disease, and the ongoing outbreak has affected a huge part of populations around the world.
+There are four levels of COVID-19 transmission according to World Health Organization, such as, no cases reported, sporadic cases, Clusters of cases, or Community transmission [6].
+Public health and social measures play a crucial role in reducing the number of infections and reduce death until the vaccine is ready [1].

-All ages are susceptible.
-Infection is transmitted through large droplets generated during coughing and sneezing by symptomatic patients but can also occurs from asymptomatic people and before onset of symptoms [7].
-Therefore, health experts advise frequent hand-washing with soap and water.
-The clinical features of COVID-19 are varied, ranging from asymptomatic state to acute respiratory distress syndrome and multi organ dysfunction.
+The novel corona virus is transmitted through large droplets generated during coughing and sneezing by symptomatic and sometimes from asymptomatic patients [7].
+Therefore, frequent handwashing with soap and water and using sanitizer or alcohol is crucial.
 The common clinical features include fever (not in all), cough, sore throat, headache, fatigue, headache, myalgia and breathlessness [8].

 COVID-19 has infected more than 17,660,523 people worldwide, with more than 680,894 deaths in different regions and countries.
 The USA, the major hit country alone, recorded more than 359,180 deaths on early August 2020.
 Based on the World Health Organization (WHO) Africa report, as of 02 August, 2020, a cumulative total of 802,792 confirmed COVID-19 cases with 13,779 deaths have been reported across all African countries in the region [9].
-In Ethiopia the virus spreads alarmingly because the community didn't practice the information given by ministry of health and the government; as of August 2, 2020, 17,999 cases and 284 deaths [9].
+In Ethiopia the virus spreads alarmingly because the community didn't practice the information given by ministry of health and the government; as of August 2, 2020, 17,999 cases and 284 deaths have been reported [9].

 Subsequently, Ethiopia has also commenced monitoring the disease and has implemented the COVID-19 prevention and containment interventions recommended by World Health Organization [10].
 Health system of Ethiopia is not as developed as other countries so if the virus is not contained it will cost the country many things.
-Therefore, community engagement supported by local evidence with strict implementation of social and physical distancing measures is mandatory.
-Moreover, Knowledge, attitude, and practice (KAP) research can collect information on what is known, believed, and done by a specific population [11].
-Understanding the public's level of awareness about the knowledge, attitude, and practice toward COVID-19 is vital to stop the spread of the virus in countries like Ethiopia.
-Therefore, the current study aimed to assess/review the knowledge, attitude and perception of COVID-19 pandemic in Ethiopia.
+Knowledge, Attitude, and Practice (KAP) research is important to collect information on what is known, believed, and done by a specific population [11].
+But in Ethiopia those types of research is not available like other countries.
+It is vital to know the level of knowledge, attitude, and practice of the population towards COVID-19 to contain the virus in countries like Ethiopia.
+Therefore, this review aimed to assess the knowledge, attitude and perception of COVID-19 pandemic in Ethiopia.